 A view that allows the course team to review all published units as learners see them, regardless of the release dates of the section and subsection that contain the units.
 For more information, see Viewing Published and Released Content.

 A problem that requires learners to enter a mathematical expression as text, such as e=m*c^2.

-For more information, see Entering Mathematical and Scientific Expressions in the EdX Learner’s Guide.
+For more information, see Completing Mathematical and Scientific Assignments in the EdX Learner’s Guide.